-MT 300 - Eastern Philosophy and Practice (6)
+MT 300 - Acupressure, Shiatsu and Reflexology (6)

-This module explores specialized therapies in massage and bodywork, including Asian Bodywork Theor(ABT) and the principles of Traditional Chinese Medicine (TCM).
-The course covers the Yin/Yang Theory, Qi, TCM Meridians, and Five Element Theory.
-This module also explores the theory and application of Acupressure, Shiatsu and Reflexology techniques.
-Other topics covered in this module include the anatomy and physiology of the endocrine system; pathologies of the endocrine system; mechanisms of health and disease; and career preparation and professional development related to the field of massage therapy.
+This module explores specialized therapies in massage and bodywork, with attention given to Asian Bodywork Theory (ABT) and the principles of Traditional Chinese Medicine (TCM).
+Students will be introduced to Yin / Yang Theory, Qi, (TCM) Meridians, Five Phase (Element) Theory, and ABT Assessment.
+Students will learn theory and application of Acupressure, Shiatsu and Reflexology techniques.
+Students will receive a minimum of six (6) hours of anatomy and physiology of the endocrine system instruction, in addition to four (4) hours of pathologies of the endocrine system instruction.
+Students will receive a minimum of eight (8) hours of kinesiology instruction as it relates to the muscles of the leg and foot

-MT 400 - Sports Massage, Personal Fitness, Self-Care (6)
+MT 400 - Sports Massage, Personal Fitness, Self-Care and Nutrition (6)